 This section contains the following frequently asked questions:

-To import binary data like MS Word or PDF document files to the SIETS storage, they must be entered in the info document part.
+To import binary data like MS Word or PDF document files to the SIETS storage, they must be entered in the info

-Note: Data in the info part are not available for FTS.
-If you want your data to be available for FTS, they must be stored as plain text.
+part are not available for FTS.
+If you want your data to be available

 Usually, binary data do not comply with the XML formatting standard.
 However, to be imported to the SIETS storage, they must comply with the XML formatting standard.
 Therefore, before importing to the SIETS storage, you must encode the binary data to the base64 encoding or other.